ZAI9x/IoT_First_Task/README.md

 In the first task of the IoT track we will
-- Write and HTML code to program a Chat Bot
+- Write an HTML code to program a Chat Bot